vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 (entry valuation) = sum over j from 1 to N of (LP j virtual stake)
 ```

-Note, the `virtual stake` used in the calcuation of `entry valuation` is after the change of the LP commitmnet is applied.
+Note, the `virtual stake` used in the calculation of `entry valuation` is after the change of the LP commitment is applied.
 This in particular means that if this is the first LP commitment on the market then the `(entry valuation) = Delta S`.
 3. Update the average entry valuation to